cla-bit/PayStackEase/docs/source/transferrecipients.rst

 Transfer Recipients Module
 ===========================================

-.. :py:currentmodule:: paystackease.apis.transfer_recipients

-Wrapper for Paystack Transfer Recipient APIs.
+This wrapper class facilitates synchronous integration with Paystack Transfer Recipient APIs.
 The Transfer Recipients API allows you to create and manage beneficiaries that you send money to.

 ----------------

 .. py:class:: TransferRecipientsClientAPI(secret_key: str = None)

-    Bases: :py:class:`~paystackease.base.PayStackBaseClientAPI`

     Paystack Transfer Recipients API Reference: `Transfer Recipients`_